Student Records

 Why enroll in a microcredential program?

-Students can distinguish themselves by achieving a mastery of skills that enhances their knowledge and marketability in the workplace.
+Microcredentials allow students to distinguish themselves by mastering skills that enhance their knowledge and marketability in the workplace.

-Learners who have completed the requirements of a microcredential earn a digital badge verified by Credly.
+Learners who complete the requirements of a microcredential earn a digital badge verified by Credly, which can be shared with future employers.

 Managing Access to Your Records